Applications for Growers and Processors

 Applications for a given year are typically released in mid-October the preceding year.
 Growers typically have a 30-day window to apply.
 This early deadline is to accommodate application review, verification of all GPS coordinates for proposed licensed locations, Program Orientation, signing of Licensing Agreements, and completion of seed requests all prior to the start of the growing season.

-The Grower License Application period is closed for 2018; there are no exceptions.
+The 2018 application period is closed; there are no exceptions.
 For the 2018 growing season, the grower application period opened October 17, 2017, and closed November 15, 2017.
-The Grower Licensing Application under the "Forms & Documents" heading on this page is for reference only.
+The Licensing Applications under the "Forms & Documents" heading on this page are for reference only.
 If you would like to be notified when the applications are released for the next growing season, be sure to request your email be added to the KDA hemp notification list by emailing Hemp@ky.gov.

 University / College Participation